-Separation of financial assets is one of the most complicated parts of the California divorce process.
+Separation of financial assets is one of the most complicated parts of the divorce process.
 Working with a CDFA can help ensure that you’re making the smartest, most informed decisions possible during your divorce – and can help set you up for an easier transition post divorce.

 But, what does a CDFA do, and how should you find and work with one?
 I turned to Jennifer for answers.

 Erin: You have been in the very shoes of many of those you support.
 How does your divorce experience influence the way you coach your clients?

 Jennifer: My experience going through a divorce is what makes me so passionate about helping others in the same situation.
 First and foremost, it allows me to genuinely empathize with the emotions my clients are facing.
 Beyond that, my first-hand experience navigating the divorce legal process and evaluating significant financial decisions of my own divorce have given me an appreciation for just how complex the process can be and how overwhelming it can feel.